 - in approximately 6 weeks if you submit a paper FAFSA

-The Federal Processor will send you a Student Aid Report (SAR) or a SAR Information Acknowledgement.
-If you provide a valid e-mail address, your SAR will be emailed to you.
+- The Federal Processor will send you a Student Aid Report (SAR) or a SAR Information Acknowledgement.
+The SAR is simply a transcript of the answers you provided to the questions on the FAFSA, and allows you to review those answers and submit a correction if needed.
+If you provide a valid e-mail address on the FAFSA, your SAR will be emailed to you.

-A new state law has expanded eligibility for the Washington State Need Grant to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria.
-For more information and to apply go to www.ReadSetGrad.org/wasfa.
+WASFA Applicants: State law has expanded eligibility for the Washington College Grant (previously known as the WA State Need Grant) to low-income, non-U.S. citizen students who meet the program’s eligibility requirements and satisfy the WA State residency criteria.
+For more information and to apply by completing the WASFA (WA Application for State Financial Aid) go to www.ReadySetGrad.wa.gov/wasfa.

-To receive financial aid, you may be required to take additional steps or meet certain conditions.
-It is your responsibility to read all information listed on our web pages, and any related information that may be provided to you by the Financial Aid Office or Peninsula College.
+- To receive financial aid, you may be required to take additional steps or meet certain conditions.
+It is your responsibility to read all information listed on our website and any related information that may be provided to you by the Financial Aid Office or Peninsula College.